TylerAudet/722/README.md

 done
 ````

-BBduk removed far more 6mers and also removed the extra asepair present with the other two trimmers.
+BBduk removed far more 6mers and also removed the extra basepair present with the other two trimmers.
 Quality appears to be high, and although there is still a small amount of 6mer contamination, they do not match any adapter sequences so they may be contamination from yeast or bacteria which are common in fly samples.
-BBduk also did not removed much more than the other two, which hopefully means I did not accidentally over-trim my reads.
+BBduk also did not removed many more reads than the other two, which hopefully means I did not accidentally over-trim my reads.

 ### BWA mem ###